Navigate Stages of a Business Process Flow

 Using JavaScript to implement the logic

-A file called workflow.html file is added to Dynamics 365 as a web resource and placed on the form (Figures 1 & 2) as follows
+A file called workflow.html file is added to Dynamics 365 as a web resource and placed on the form (i.e. the ‘Application Details’ section of the form displayed in Figures 1 and 2)

 Figure 9